Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 Let's take a step back here and ask: why are people so drawn to penny stocks in the first place, given how fraught they are?

 As a former professional poker player, I can tell you the answer is simple: people love to gamble.

-Throughout human history, gambling has been stigmatized, regulated, and outlawed, but like most aspects of human nature, it always survives one way or another.
-Humans will forever be drawn to the idea of turning around their fortunes, of outsmarting the establishment, of skipping steps on the ladder of society.
+Humans will forever be drawn to the idea of turning around their fortunes, of outsmarting the establishment, of skipping steps on the social ladder.
+No matter how much gambling is stigmatized, regulated, or outlawed, it always survives one way or another.

-For penny stocks, it hardly matters what the company does.
-They tap into the same greedy credulity behind all get rich quick schemes.
+For penny stocks, they tap into the same greedy credulity behind all get rich quick schemes.
+It hardly matters what the underlying company does.

 ![Penny stocks banner](https://sykes-wpengine.netdna-ssl.com/images/banner-tim.jpg)